-Acquisition of process data and control of the process as well as safety parameters are critical features of this design.
-Both extrusion platforms are operated via a state-ofthe art open architecture PC Laptop based system that includes full instrumentation to monitor and control zone temperatures and screw speed, monitor product temperatures, process pressures and screw torque.
-The software allows remote operation of the unit as well as remote data collection; either wireless or via the Internet.
+Acquisition of process data and control of the process as well as safety parameters are critical features of the continuous processing equipment design.
+Both extrusion platforms are operated via a state-of-the art open architecture PC based system that includes full instrumentation to monitor and control zone temperatures and screw speed, monitor product temperatures, process pressures and screw torque.
+The software allows remote operation of the units as well as remote data collection; either wireless or via the Internet.
 All of the safety features are programmed with automatic shut down for over temperature, over pressure or over torque of the system.
 Mechanical safety back up for over torque in the form of a quick response, high flow relief valve is an integral part of the hydrostatic drive system on both units.